-The results of our auditing procedures disclosed instances of noncompliance, which are required to be reported in accordance with the State Compliance Audit Guide and which are described in the accompanying schedule of findings and recommendations as items 2021-003, 2019-001, and 2018-003.
+The results of our auditing procedures disclosed instances of noncompliance, which are required to be reported in accordance with the State Compliance Audit Guide and which are described in the accompanying schedule of findings and recommendations as item 2018-003.
 Our opinion on compliance is not modified with respect to these matters.